2026 USD Dates & Prices

 Entry/Exit System (EES):

-Early 2025, the EES will be introduced across Schengen
+From Early 2025, the EES will be introduced

-facial images) will be/recorded during their first entry into
+(fingerprints and facial images) will be/recorded during their

 Schengen Visa Details